 Associate Professor of Computer Science Practice

-- 1992, PhD, Computer Science, University of Washington
+- Doctoral Degree, Computer Science, University of Washington

 Clifford Neuman is a Scientist at the Information Sciences Institute of the University of Southern California and holds a research faculty appointment in the Computer Science Department.